 If you lie on your life insurance application, any claim will likely be declined.

 Once a claim is submitted, the life insurance company will request a death certificate to understand the cause of death.
-Once this is assessed, they will usually write to your doctor to review your full health history.
+Once this is assessed, they may write to your doctor to review your full health history.
 If this reveals something that you would have known but did not disclose at the time that you applied, your claim could be declined due to non-disclosure.

 Sometimes, non-disclosure of facts can happen unintentionally and life insurance companies do differentiate between malicious non-disclosure and innocent non-disclosure to help decipher such situations.
 However, it is always best to answer all questions fully and to the best of your knowledge.